24-hour clock: Military time

-In American English, the term military time is a synonym for the 24-hour clock.
-In the US, the time of day is customarily given almost exclusively using the 12-hour clock notation, which counts the hours of the day as 12, 1, ..., 11 with suffixes a.m. and p.m. distinguishing the two diurnal repetitions of this sequence.
-The 24-hour clock is commonly used there only in some specialist areas (military, aviation, navigation, tourism, meteorology, astronomy, computing, logistics, emergency services, hospitals), where the ambiguities of the 12-hour notation are deemed too inconvenient, cumbersome, or dangerous.
+In the United States (a country which uses 12-hour clocks), the 24-hour clock is often referred to as military time.
+There is, however, a more specific standard for military time which refines the acceptable written and spoken forms of times on the 24-hour clock.
+The 24-hour clock is rarely used in the United States, seeing common use only in certain fields, like aviation, navigation, tourism, meteorology, astronomy, computing, logistics, emergency services, hospitals, military, where the ambiguities of the 12-hour notation are deemed too inconvenient, cumbersome, or dangerous.

-Military usage, as agreed between the United States and allied English-speaking military forces, differs in some respects from other twenty-four-hour time systems:
+Military usage, as agreed between the United States and allied English-speaking military forces, standardizes some aspects of the 24-hour clock: